devzendo/transputer-macro-assembler/README.md

 Release Notes
 -------------
 0.01 (ongoing work for the first release)
+* Bugfix: Negative Constant/Variable definition in listing only shows 16-bit versions of values? eg for 0x80000070 - now correctly shows 0x80000070.
 * Added an OFFSET operator, to compute offsets of its argument from $.
 * Added support for the full T414/T800/T801/T805 instruction set in .TRANSPUTER mode.
 * Added the T801 instructions, from "Transputer Instruction Set - Appendix, Guy Harriman".